Dynamical quantum ergodicity from energy level statistics: Introduction

 Such observable-dependent ambiguities are avoided in the comparison of the statistics of energy eigenvalues (i.e. level statistics) of a system with those of random matrices, at the apparent cost of direct dynamical relevance to thermalization.
-This approach is based on the observation that on quantization, typical classically non-ergodic systems show highly fluctuating energy spectra with Poisson (locally uncorrelated) level statistics~\cite{BerryTabor}, while classically chaotic systems show rigid spectra with the local level statistics of Wigner-Dyson random matrices (after appropriately accounting for symmetries)~\cite{DKchaos, CGV, BerryStadium, BGS}.
-A semiclassical ``periodic orbit'' argument for Wigner-Dyson level statistics soon followed~\cite{HOdA, BerrySpectralRigidity} (with further developments in e.g. Refs.~\cite{SieberRichter, HaakePO, HaakePO2, RichterReview}), assuming the dominance of isolated periodic orbits in semiclassical contributions to level statistics, a certain uniform distribution of these periodic orbits, and a K-mixing classical system~\cite{Haake}.
-However, extremely recent numerical studies of systems without K-mixing show that Wigner-Dyson level statistics can emerge even on quantization of merely mixing~\cite{Lozej2021} or merely ergodic~\cite{CasatiWang} classical systems.
-At minimum, this merits a theoretical explanation of spectral rigidity that connects to the classical limit but does not rely on K-mixing.
+This approach is based on the observation that on quantization, typical classically non-ergodic systems show highly fluctuating energy spectra with Poisson (locally uncorrelated) level statistics~\cite{BerryTabor}, while typical classically chaotic systems show rigid spectra with the local level statistics of Wigner-Dyson random matrices~\cite{DKchaos, CGV, BerryStadium, BGS} (within the eigenspaces of conserved quantities associated with all classical symmetries preserved on quantization; emergent quantum symmetries and conserved quantities must also be accounted for, e.g., in certain quantizations of billiards on arithmetic domains and cat maps~\cite{Haake}).
+A semiclassical ``periodic orbit'' argument for Wigner-Dyson level statistics soon followed~\cite{HOdA, BerrySpectralRigidity} (with further developments in, e.g., Refs.~\cite{argaman, SieberRichter, HaakePO, HaakePO2, RichterReview}), assuming semiclassical contributions from a ``uniform'' distribution of isolated periodic orbits in the classical phase space of a K-mixing system~\cite{Haake}.
+However, Wigner-Dyson statistics has also been seen numerically~\cite{GiraudWDwithoutPO, Lozej2021, CasatiWang} on quantization of merely mixing~\cite{Lozej2021, CasatiWang} and merely ergodic~\cite{GiraudWDwithoutPO, CasatiWang} systems without K-mixing/chaos, and even without periodic orbits~\cite{GiraudWDwithoutPO, CasatiWang, CasatiProsenTriangleMap}.
+These observations highlight the need for a theoretical understanding of spectral rigidity with regard to ergodicity, without relying on K-mixing or periodic orbits (as also anticipated in Ref.~\cite{CasatiProsenTriangleMap}). \vphantom{\cite{BlackHoleRandomMatrix}, \cite{ShenkerThouless}, \cite{KosProsen2018}, \cite{ChanScrambling}, \cite{ChanExtended}, \cite{BertiniProsen}, \cite{ChalkerSum}, \cite{SSS}, \cite{ExpRamp1}, \cite{ExpRamp2}, \cite{ExpRamp3}, \cite{ExpRamp4}, \cite{LiaoCircuits}, \cite{WinerSpinGlass}}